zukunft/zukunft.com/docs/code_functions_all.md

         \-- component_link - get a list of database field names, values and types that have been updated
     \-- message_to_invalid
         \-- component_link - get a list of database field names, values and types that have been updated
+\-- latex
+    \-- update_latex
+        \-- formula - create the latex format of this formula from the resolved text (usr_text): each phrase is
 \-- predefined
     \-- calc_predefined
         \-- formula - return the result of a special formula